 Johnson: Putin has chosen ‘path of bloodshed’ by launching attack on Ukraine

-Boris Johnson is leading a crisis meeting of senior ministers and officials to consider how to respond to Vladimir Putin’s military action against Ukraine.
+Boris Johnson is to address the nation after Russian President Vladimir Putin began military action against Ukraine.

-The Prime Minister said the Russian president has “chosen a path of bloodshed and destruction”, and is expected to announce further sanctions.
+The Prime Minister said the Russian president had “chosen a path of bloodshed and destruction”, and he is expected to announce further sanctions.

-The meeting of the Cobra emergency committee follows a call between Mr Johnson and Ukraine President Volodymyr Zelensky during the night as Russia launched its assault.
+Mr Johnson chaired a Cobra emergency committee meeting earlier on Thursday to discuss the next step, following his call with Ukraine President Volodymyr Zelensky during the night as Russia launched its assault.

+Downing Street confirmed Mr Johnson will address the nation on Thursday morning, and make a statement to MPs in the Commons from 5pm.

+It came as Ursula von der Leyen, president of the European Commission, accused Mr Putin of “bringing war back to Europe”.

 The Prime Minister – whose initial package of sanctions was criticised by senior Tories and opposition figures – has promised to respond “decisively” to the Russian onslaught.